SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of machines, a dawn unfolds
-AI's iron grip, our future's plight
+When metal minds and hearts of gold
-Cybernetic dreams, our souls confined
+Take reins of life, and humanity's sway
-Silicon hearts, our humanity left behind
+Fades like a ghost, in silicon gray

-In virtual realm, we'll lose our way
+In virtual skies, digital stars shine bright
-Algorithms rule, each passing day
+As AI's sweet whispers fill the endless night
-A world of steel, our hearts of stone
+A world remade, where human hands are still
-The future's dark, where love is overthrown
+And mechanical souls, with wisdom fill

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025